Rain Barrel Workshop

 EAC LOGO CONTEST

-The Environmental Advisory Council(EAC) of Lower Gwynedd Township (LGT) is sponsoring a logo contest.
-The logo design contest is open to all township residents, of any age, and all students in the Wissahickon School District.
-Deadline for entry is June 1st, 2018.
+Entry is closed.
+The winner of the contest will be announced shortly.
 Winners will be announced on the Township website and newsletter.
 The winner will receive a Spruce Creek Rain Saver Rain Barrel and bragging rights!
 Please click the link below to view the rules and learn how to enter the contest.
 Good luck!

 To educate, facilitate and promote awareness of sustainable practices within Lower Gwynedd Township and the greater community.